psoaresbj/styled-gen/src/variations/README.md

 `
 ```

-- Use them as props
+Then you can use the variations as props:

 ```jsx
 render() {